 Constipation in dogs is the inability to pass stools normally and easily, which can lead to further symptoms.
-Luckily, most cases are easily treated with changes in diet and lifestyle.
+Constipation in dogs should not be ignored, as it can lead to further complications and symptoms.
+Luckily, most cases aren’t serious and are easily treated with changes in diet and lifestyle.

 If your dog seems to be straining yet cannot pass a stool, or if the stool is exceptionally hard, he’s probably constipated.
 Usually the body can work the problem out by itself, but if the constipation lasts more than a few days, you should consult your veterinarian.